VladShuvalov/United-States-Avocado-Sale-Modelling/README.md

  *  Regional changes over time
  *  Creating a classifier to predict whether an avocado was grown organically or conventionally

-### Summary of Results
+# Conclusion

-After analyzing the data, we have concluded that there was a major surge in avocado prices in several metropolitan regions between 2016 and 2017.
-The increase in price was primarily the cities with higher demand for organically grown avocado.
-The high demand and low crop yield caused a surge in avocado price.
+Avocado have seen a large increase in price 2016-2017 primarily organic avocado.
+California, the state in which [90% of domestic avocado are grown](https://fsi.colostate.edu/avocados/) saw a drought accompanied with the [protests of Mexican farmers](https://www.cbc.ca/news/canada/british-columbia/mexican-protests-could-signal-fluctuating-avocado-prices-this-season-1.4908341) brought a scarcity in supply.

-For more details, please refer to the the full analysis above.
+Organic avocado account for less than 5% of the avocado sold in the United States.
+The affect the drought and protests on an already low supply caused surges in price.
+The low volume of organic avocado caused a high classification rate in our model due to volume being highly correlated with the response.